 Get off at the Philipse Manor Train Station.
 It’s only about a half-mile to the visitor center.

-If driving, park at the Philispburg Manor Visitor Center in Sleepy Hollow.
-It's at the intersection of Pocantico St. and Rt.9.
+By car, park at the Philispburg Manor Visitor Center in Sleepy Hollow.
+It's at the intersection of Pocantico St. and Rt.9 (near Headless Horseman statue).

 If the parking lot is full, there's an overflow lot at the end of Continental Street. (off Pocantico)